 Any exercise is beneficial, but the extent of its effects will depend on:

 - the level of intensity of the exercise

 Walking for 30 minutes each day is a great way to begin, as is engaging in low-stress activities, such as cycling or swimming.

 The AHA recommend that adults do at least 150 minutes of moderate aerobic activity, 75 minutes of vigorous aerobic activity, or a combination of both each week.

 Some drugs contribute to higher levels of triglycerides.
-According to a 2017 study, these include:
+According to a

 - oral estrogen